 Caring for Your Hands

-Your hands are often subjected to lots of things that will cause them to dry them out.
-Washing your hands will dry them out, so to help protect them, always use gloves when you’re washing up, and apply a hand scrub once or twice a week to exfoliate them and remove any dead skin.
+So you’re nails are now up to scratch, but what about your hands?
+Constant hand-washing will dry them out, so to help protect them, always use gloves when you’re washing up, and apply a scrub once or twice a week to exfoliate them and remove any dead skin.